Golden age of American animation: Decline and closure

-The departure of the Fleischer brothers had a prolonged effect on the studio: the Paramount cartoons of the 1940s continued to be entertaining, popular and still retained most of the Fleischer style and gloss, however animation fans and historians noted the studio's diverging tone by the turn of the decade, as the style was criticized for its highly formulaic story telling, a shifted appeal geared more towards children, unusually violent gags, and a lack of artistic ambition or sophistication that management under the Fleischer brothers strove for.
+The departure of the Fleischer brothers had a prolonged effect on the studio: the Paramount cartoons of the 1940s continued to be entertaining and popular and still retained most of the Fleischer style and gloss; however, animation fans and historians noted the studio's diverging tone by the turn of the decade, as the style was criticized for its highly formulaic story telling, a shifted appeal geared more towards children, unusually violent gags, and a lack of artistic ambition or sophistication that management under the Fleischer brothers had striven for.

 By October 1956, Paramount gained further control of the studio by downsizing it again and renaming it to Paramount Cartoon Studios.
 The following year, the studio ended Popeye's theatrical run, with Spooky Swabs (directed by Sparber, who died the next year) being the last short of the series.
 Stricter budgets forced the studio to use limited animation techniques comparable to television animation at the time.
 Paramount continued to release theatrical cartoons into the 1960s, but also began dabbling in television production, such as co-producing the Popeye the Sailor TV series, The New Casper Cartoon Show and Felix the Cat.
 Their new theatrical cartoons at this time included Modern Madcaps, The Cat, Swifty and Shorty, and Comic Kings.
 Paramount also distributed a handful of cartoons from Rembrandt Films, most notably a series of shorts featuring the character Nudnik, created by Gene Deitch.

 Kneitel's death in 1964 brought sudden changes to the studio as Paramount now had to look for new artists.
-Cartoonist Howard Post was initially placed as the studio's primary director, and created the Honey Halfwitch.
+Cartoonist Howard Post was initially placed as the studio's primary director, and created Honey Halfwitch.
 However, Post's tenure was not successful, and even angered Paramount's board of directors with the cartoon Two By Two (1966), a lampoon of Noah's Ark that not only included a clone of Warner's Daffy Duck, but was also accused of having anti-religious overtones.
 Post was replaced in late 1965 by James Culhane who wanted to diversify the studio's content, but he also left in 1967 due to growing conflicts with studio management.
 Ex-Terrytoons animator Ralph Bakshi succeeded Culhane that year, and quickly put several shorts into production.
 But Paramount's new owners, Gulf+Western, began the process to shut the cartoon studio, which was completed by December.